 Joseph, Canada The Midwest and

-Yourself, O Lord, and our hearts are restless until
+us for Yourself, O Lord, and our heart is restless

 journey to God, a life of contemplation and action, prayer and service.
 Our ministries include

 the sick and elderly, hospital chaplaincies, counseling, shrine ministry and retreat ministry.
 We

 currently minister in Illinois, Oklahoma, Wisconsin, Canada, and the United Nations, in

 addition to our missions in Peru.
 Are you considering religious life as an Augustinian priest